(Updated 7 August 2020)

 At the start of the Circuit Breaker period, the Cathedral partnered Crisis Relief Alliance(CRA), to alleviate the situation in a number of the 110 factory-converted dormitories where migrant workers (mainly Indian and Bangladeshi) were being attended to by the CRA medical teams.
 With the financial support raised from members, we were able to provide each worker with a whole-fruits pack and snacks/care pack each week.
 Volunteers applied precautionary measures and delivered these supplies to an average of 7,400 workers in up to 64 dormitories, weekly.

 All contributions collected through the SAC-CRA Covid-19 Relief fund have been fully disbursed.
-This special account will soon be closed.
+This special account is now closed.
 We would like to thank all who contributed their funds and shared their efforts in making this relief work possible.

 While the work of providing relief supplies is now completed, medical support and counselling for the migrant workers is still carried out by the CRA teams.
 In addition, the Cathedral’s BMW (Befriending Migrant Workers) Ministry continues to conduct online English Tuition for the workers in their dormitories